Mte90/DL-Telegram-by-file-attachment/readme.md

 ## Installation

 Just copy and rename `config-sample.ini` to `config.ini` and set as you need.
+Run `downloader.py` to execute the tool.